mochi-hpc-experiments/sonata-benchmarking/summit/README.md

 * In this folder, run `spack env activate .` then `spack install`.
 * If your spack is not installed in $HOME/spack, edit run.bsub to source the correct path.
 * If needed, edit the project allocation in run.bsub to use your allocation.
-* Run `bsub run.bsub config.json` to submit the job.
+* Run `bsub run.bsub` to submit the job.
 The benchmark outputs its results to standard output, which is redirected to a file prefixed with the cobalt job id.